arsevak/UniGradeChecker/README.md

 # UniGradeChecker
-A simple script that checks university grades every few seconds
+A simple script that checks university grades every few seconds.
+Currently designed specifically for Memorial University of Newfoundland.
+Modify as per your needs.

 # Instructions